-Day Treatment/Day Program
+Day Program

-Day treatment/day program transportation is unique in that this transportation can be provided by an ambulance, ambulette, taxi or livery provider.
+Day program transportation is unique in that this transportation can be provided by an ambulance, ambulette, taxi or livery provider.
 The difference is that a typical transport involves a group of individuals traveling to and from the same site at the same time on a daily or regular basis.

 The economies of this group ride transport are reflected in a different reimbursement amount than that reimbursed for an episodic medical appointment.

-Providers of transportation to a day treatment/day program must adhere to the same requirements for their specific provider category, as previously defined.
+Providers of transportation to a day programs must adhere to the same requirements for their specific provider category, as previously defined.